godber/ATOM/README.rst

 These are presentations that Austin has given as part of his ATOM presentations (Austin's Thing of the Month lightning presentations).
 These are all intended as brief, ~15 min, lighting talks.
+Thank you.

 Presentations
 =============